Connector for SAP Business Suite - API Description Part 3 - Implementation of own processing modules

 Registering the processing module

-The newly created class must be registered for the processing module in the customizing.
-The following screenshot demonstrates the registration of the previously created processing class that only refers to the transfer structure "YIXAPI_DEMO" with the key field "PARTNER".
+The newly created class must be registered in Customizing for processing modules.
+The following screenshot shows the registration of the processing class created above as an example, which only refers to the transfer structure "YIXAPI_DEMO" with the key field "PARTNER".

 • Generic modules - GENERIC_*